Dav Pilkey: Life and career

 Pilkey took a break from writing for a few years to care for his terminally ill father (who died on November 13, 2008), but in 2009 agreed with Scholastic to publish four new books.
 The first two are graphic novels: The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future, released on August 10, 2010; and Super Diaper Baby 2: Invasion of the Potty Snatchers, released on June 28, 2011.
 Captain Underpants and the Terrifying Return of Tippy Tinkletrousers was released on August 28, 2012, Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers was released on January 15, 2013, Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000 was released on August 26, 2014, and Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot was released on August 25, 2015.
-Additionally, thirteen Dog Man and Cat Kid Comic Club novels have been published since August 30, 2016.
+Additionally, fifteen Dog Man and five Cat Kid Comic Club novels have been published since August 30, 2016.

 Pilkey and his wife live on Bainbridge Island, Washington.

 On March 25, 2021, Dav Pilkey announced on his YouTube channel that he and Scholastic would cease further publication of the book The Adventures of Ook and Gluk, and would remove it from retailers and libraries due to some characters in the book being stereotypes.
 Pilkey stated that he intended to showcase diversity, equality, and non-violent conflict resolution.
 He also stated that even unintentional and passive stereotypes are harmful to everyone.
 Pilkey will donate his entire advance, past, and future royalties from the book to organizations promoting diversity that are designed to stop violence against Asians.